Transaction Processing

 • Signature Algorithm: RS256

-Paze will evaluate and add support for newer algorithms as they become available.
+Paze tokens will evaluate and add support for newer algorithms as they become available.

 Web Signature Summary